LolipopJ/LolipopJ.github.io/source/_posts/backup-mc-server.md

 const cwd = process.cwd();
 if (!fs.existsSync(path.resolve(cwd, "eula.txt"))) {
   throw new Error(
-    "You should execute this script at root dir of MineCraft server where `eula.txt` exists."
+    "You should execute this script at root dir of MineCraft server where `eula.txt` exists.", );
-  );
 }
 ```